 The details (full names and affiliations) of all the authors should be given in the manuscript.
 For corresponding author details (Live address with Telephone, Fax and Email address) should be provided in the manuscript.

-Images with high resolutions must be submitted by the author.
+IImages with high resolutions must be submitted by the author.
 Authors should take full responsibility for copyrighted images during submission and publication process.
-Clinical and Medical Imaging is an open access journal publishing research/original submissions, reviews, brief reports, case studies, rapid communications, letters to the editor etc. related to basic, experimental and clinical aspects of research.

 Suggested formats for figures should be in bitmap formats (JPEG, GIF, TIFF, etc.).
 Please send us the Photoshop indexes, in case the pictures need any differential segments on distinctive layers.